kjm1425/kjm1425.github.io/about.md

 permalink: /about/
 ---

 This is the personal website of Kylie Moden, and all opinions on this site are my own and not of my current or former employers.
-Visit the my [LinkedIn](https://www.linkedin.com/in/KylieModen) to see my full resume.
+Visit my [LinkedIn](https://www.linkedin.com/in/KylieModen) to see my full resume.

 ### Summary